-- Hearing Protection-Emerging Trends: Individual Fit Testing*.
-(August 2008).
+- Hearing Protection-Emerging Trends: Individual Fit Testing.
+OSHA and the National Hearing Conservation Association (NHCA) Alliance, (August 2008).
 This best practice document provides information on fit-testing of hearing protectors.

-- Toolbox Talks: Hearing Conservation in the Shipbuilding Industry*.
-(April 2009).
+- Toolbox Talks: Hearing Conservation in the Shipbuilding Industry.
+OSHA and the National Institute for Occupational Safety and Health, National Hearing Conservation Association, American Shipbuilding Association, National Shipbuilding Research Program, and the Shipbuilders Council of America Alliances, (April 2009).
 The toolbox talk addresses a number of hearing conservation-related topics, including shipbuilding noise levels and selecting hearing protection.
 The toolbox talks also include a hearing protection checklist for workers in shipyard employment.

-- At-Work Solutions for Noise: Hearing Conservation Program Evaluation Checklist.
-National Institute for Occupational Safety and Health (NIOSH) Noise and Hearing Loss Prevention Workplace Safety and Health Topic.
+- Noise and Hearing Loss Prevention.
+National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
 Provides a useful list of questions to help an employer or safety professional set up and evaluate a hearing loss prevention.

 - Hearing Conservation for the Hearing-Impaired Worker.
 OSHA Safety and Health Information Bulletin (SHIB), (December 27, 2005).
 Focuses on how hearing conservation programs can address the needs of hearing-impaired workers who are exposed to high levels of noise in their workplace.
 Industrial hearing conservation programs may not fully address the specific needs of hearing-impaired workers for hearing protection and communication.